jbcodeforce/kp-data-replication/docs/es-to-local.md

 ![](images/mm2-test1.png)

+!!!
+Notes
+        If you have provisioned a mirror maker from the documentation here, you do not need to do the next step, but go to produce and consumer messages.

 1. Deploy mirror maker 2.0 with good configuration: As we use the properties file approach the Dockerfile helps us to build a custom MM2 with Prometheus JMX exporter and mm2.properties for configuration.
 The file specifies source and target cluster:

     ```properties